CameronSamuell/cameronsamuell.github.io/_posts/2022-06-03-joadia-submission.md

 comments: false
 ---

 The Joadia Islands are a dark and sinister place.
 Or at least, it would seem so if you were to look at the fatality rate during recent tsunamis that occurred on my laptop.
-Sorry folks, it turns out that C130 wasn't coming for you after all.
+Sorry folks.
+It turns out that C130 wasn't coming for you after all.

 The task here was to create an agent that would play the Joadia turn-based tabletop game and play to win.
 This was my first experience with reinforcement learning, and I used to it explore imitation learning with the hope of replicating some of the success that transfer learning has had in other machine learning fields.
 I figure that I had so many ideas for how to improve the model, I couldn't wait around for it to train from scratch every time.
 I wanted to start with a pre-trained model that I could finesse.